nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Expands and lists sections from the left summary panel. <br>
 Format: `show SECTION`

-> * The `SECTION` is case-insensitive.
+> * `SECTION` is case-insensitive.
-> * For the sections with two words, you can input just the first word of the two.
+> * For the sections with two words, you can type just the first word of the two.

 Examples:
 * `show monday`